Skip to main content

 How to add custom validation to your Sheetgo Forms

-Learn how you can use regular expression (regex) inside your form
+Learn to use regular expression (regex) in your forms

-Using Sheetgo Forms configurations you can describe the appearance and behavior of your form.
+Sheetgo Forms configurations allow you to set the appearance and behavior of your form.
 You can modify field types and establish dynamic default values.
-You can take this a step further by building a custom validation using regular expression: [regex:].
+Additionally, you can build custom validations using regular expressions with the [regex:] configuration.

-A regular expression is a sequence of characters that specifies a match pattern in text.
-Inside the form configuration, you can use it to determine a specific rule or pattern that needs to be respected to successfully fill out the field.
+A regular expression is a sequence of characters that specifies pattern to match in texts.
+You can use it in the form configuration to set specific rules or patterns that need to be followed to fill out a field.

-You can specify that the field needs a specific word, letter, or number, and even use regex metacharacters to create a pattern, which can match a wide range of text variations, to successfully submit the field.
-If the information that is added to the field doesn't meet the criteria the user will receive an Invalid information alert, like the one below.
+You can specify that the field requires a specific word, letter, or number, and even use regex metacharacters to create patterns that match a wide range of variations.
+If the entered information doesn't meet the criteria, the user will see an Invalid information alert.

 [regex: Sheetgo]